 Though an impossibly tough act to follow, the concert closed with COLD, a short work by Einike Leppik using the same audiovisual setup as An Index of Metals.
 Exploring the “conditionality and finality of human life”, the work took a meditative approach, though a robust one, an portentous tone within growing via images of decay to create a sumptuous doom music.
 It was the sense of tactility with which the piece began that prevailed, Leppik ending the work with tender, melancholic music, resigned yet maintaining peak intensity to the last, projecting a potent air of defiance in the face of our inevitable end.

 Returning to the Estonian Music Days festival, the only audiovisual work this year was “etching.ash”, a new hour-long piece of music theatre by one of the country’s most radical composers, Tatjana Kozlova-Johannes.
-The piece is less a conventional drama than a lengthy scrutiny of an intense emotional and psychological state.
+Directed by Liis Kolle, who also created the libretto, and choreographed by Kärt Tõnisson, the piece is less a conventional drama than a lengthy scrutiny of an intense emotional and psychological state.
 The cause of this state is not part of the work but is instead an implied fait accompli, the unspoken cause of the extended effect playing out in front of us.
 However, Kozlova-Johannes provides a small number of clues in the form of quotations drawn from her source material, the novel Klaaslaps (The Glass Child) by writer and poet Maarja Kangro.
 In the book, the main character needs an abortion due to extreme malformation of her foetus, but the quotations used in “etching.ash” (and the contents of the programme note) avoid these details entirely, thereby generalising the work as a response to extreme trauma.